 Ground school for private, commercial and instrument also available.
 Each phase completed in 71⁄2 weeks.
 Fee \$105.00 each phase.
-Ground school and link training conducted in the Aviation Building, 3240 N. W. 27th Avenue, Miami, Florida.
-After April 21, 1965, flight training and ground school will be conducted at the Embry-Riddle facility Daytona Beach Municipal Airport, Daytona Beach, Florida.
+Ground school and link training conducted in the Academic Building.
 NOTE: Pilots and aircraft owners are encouraged to take any amount of training at any level in their own aircraft or in Embry-Riddle aircraft.
 Short courses while on vacation are encouraged.